Infrared finite scattering theory: Amplitudes and soft theorems: Introduction

-Nevertheless, for theories that satisfy this generalized asymptotic completeness, an amplitude can then be defined by choosing a suitable basis on each Fock space $\Fock_{\Delta}$ for all $\Delta$.
+Nevertheless, for theories that satisfy generalized asymptotic completeness, an amplitude can then be defined by choosing a suitable basis on each Fock space $\Fock_{\Delta}$ for all $\Delta$.
 We now give a summary of the construction of the appropriate generalization of the $n$-particle momentum states $\ket{p_{1}\dots p_{n}}$ given \cref{sec:rigged}.
 Recall that these momentum states are eigenstates of the energy-momentum --- or, more generally, eigenstates of the supermomentum --- in the standard Fock space $\Fock_{0}$.
 The analogous basis for states of non-vanishing memory are eigenstates of the supermomentum in $\Fock_{\Delta}$.
 The construction of such eigenstates is highly non-trivial due to the fact that there is no ``ground state'' of the supermomentum --- a normalizable state with $\mc{Q}_{i^{0}}=0$ --- in a memory Fock space $\Fock_{\Delta}$ with $\Delta\neq 0$.
 Nevertheless, in \cref{sec:rigged} we use the ``rigged Hilbert space formalism''\footnote{Another approach advocated in \cite{Reed-Simon} is to use sequences of ``projection valued measures'' to construct the improper eigenstates.
-For purely practical convenience, we will not be following the viewpoint expressed in the Notes to \S~VII in Reed and Simon \cite{Reed-Simon}: ``\textit{We must emphasize that we regard the spectral theorem as sufficient for any argument where a nonrigorous approach might rely on Dirac notation; thus, we only recommend the abstract rigged space approach to readers with a strong emotional attachment to the Dirac formalism.}''} \cite{Gelfand4} to directly construct this improper basis of eigenstates\footnote{In the rigged Hilbert formalism, the improper states are linear functionals on a dense subspace of the Fock space.
-Thus, an improper eigenstate satisfies the eigenstate condition in the weak sense (see \cref{subsec:RiggedHilbertSpaces}).} which we refer to as {\em BMS particle states}, denoted by \be \ket{\ground;\Delta} \eqsp \ket{p_1,\ldots,p_n; \Delta}. \ee Here \(\ket{\ground;\Delta}\) can be considered as a ``BMS \(0\)-particle state'' and \(\ket{p_1,\ldots,p_n;\Delta}\) as a ``BMS \(n\)-particle state'' labeled by \(n\) future-directed, null momenta \(p_1,\ldots,p_n\).
+For purely practical convenience, we will not be following the viewpoint expressed in the Notes to \S~VII in Reed and Simon \cite{Reed-Simon}: ``\textit{We must emphasize that we regard the spectral theorem as sufficient for any argument where a nonrigorous approach might rely on Dirac notation; thus, we only recommend the abstract rigged space approach to readers with a strong emotional attachment to the Dirac formalism.}''} \cite{Gelfand4} to directly construct this improper basis of eigenstates which we refer to as {\em BMS particle states}, denoted by \be \ket{\ground;\Delta} \eqsp \ket{p_1,\ldots,p_n; \Delta}. \ee Here \(\ket{\ground;\Delta}\) can be considered as a ``BMS \(0\)-particle state'' and \(\ket{p_1,\ldots,p_n;\Delta}\) as a ``BMS \(n\)-particle state'' labeled by \(n\) future-directed, null momenta \(p_1,\ldots,p_n\).
 These states are improper eigenstates of memory with eigenvalue $\Delta_{AB}$ (see \cref{sec:rigged}) and when the memory vanishes this basis coincides with the basis $\ket{p_{1}\dots p_{n}}$ of $\Fock_{0}$.
-We will show, in theorem \ref{thm:eigenstates}, that the BMS particles are eigenstates of the supermomentum operator --- denoted as $\op{\mc{Q}}_{i^{0}}(f)$ --- with eigenvalue
+We will show, in theorem \ref{thm:eigenstates}, that the BMS particles are eigenstates of the supermomentum operator --- denoted as $\op{\mc{Q}}_{i^{0}}(f)$ --- with eigenvalue\footnote{In the rigged Hilbert formalism, the improper states are linear functionals on a dense subspace of the Fock space.
+Thus, an improper eigenstate satisfies the eigenstate condition in the weak sense (see \cref{subsec:RiggedHilbertSpaces}).}

 where $\omega_{i}$ is the frequency, $\hat{p}_{i}$ is the direction of the future directed null vector $p_{i}$, and this equation is to be understood in the sense of improper eigenstates as explained in \cref{sec:rigged}.
 In theorem \ref{thm:completeness}, we prove that these eigenstates form a complete basis of $\Fock_{\Delta}$.\footnote{The existence of improper states satisfying \cref{eq:eigenimprop} were previously conjectured in \cite{Strominger:2013jfa,Ashtekar:2018lor}}